 Fight Inflammation and Aging

 As we learned in Chapter 18, inflammation can wreak havoc on your body and appearance—accelerating disease and aging of your skin.
 We can fight inflammation with copper peptides.
 These healing copper molecules can repair skin health and treat the inflammatory diseases of aging.
-We are often told by clients that copper peptides reduce or sometimes eliminate psoriatic lesions.
+I am often told by individuals that copper peptides reduce or sometimes eliminate psoriatic lesions.
 One theory is that conditions such as psoriasis, psoriatic arthritis, ulcerative colitis, rheumatoid arthritis, ankylosing spondylitis and Crohn’s disease are caused by an excess of TNF-alpha, (the tumor necrosis factor involved in inflammation).
 Since GHK-Cu suppresses TNF-alpha, a low level of GHK (that allows an increased expression of TNF-alpha) may trigger the outbreaks of such conditions and increase inflammatory diseases.

 It appears we can use GHK-Cu to biologically repair a variety of issues.
 As we described earlier in the book, the process of repair begins with a controlled amount of damage.
 We already know that the molecule helps damage skin, dysfunctional hair follicles, the gastrointestinal tract, the liver, and the bones, but it may also have the ability to repair many other tissues and organs as well.
 For example, GHK-Cu is very beneficial on kidney and lung organ cultures.
 Other areas of interest include damaged nerve tissue, inflamed lungs, and knee and hip joints.
 Some people with gum problems tell me they brush their teeth with copper peptides and have excellent results.